 B. He said He is the way (6-7).
 "Jesus answered, 'I am the way and the truth and the life.
 No one comes to the Father except through me.
 If you really knew me, you would know my Father as well.
-From now on, you do know him and have seen him.""
+From now on, you do know him and have seen him."

-This is Jesus' sixth I AM claim, and since the verbs in verse 7 are plural, we know that Jesus isn't just talking to Thomas, but the rest of His disciples too.
+This is Jesus' sixth I AM claim in John's gospel, and since the verbs in verse 7 are plural, we know that Jesus isn't talking just to Thomas.
+This is for the rest of the men too.
+And for us.

 I am the way.
 To go to the place I'm preparing in My Father's house, you must go through Me.
 I am the way.
 Not a way, but the way.
-Not just one road to heaven, contrary to popular thinking, but the only road.
+Not just one road to heaven, as so many today consider Him, but the only road.

-So if a person doesn't put their faith in Jesus, that person isn't going to the Father's house.
-Jesus is the way.
-But how can we be sure He's the way?
-After all, there are many religions in the world.
-What makes this claim from Jesus' lips true?
-He tells us right here, four reasons.
+So if a person doesn't put their faith in Jesus, Jesus says that person isn't going to His Father's house.
+He says He is the way.